mamoniot/project-cybersyn/README.md

 I'm accepting submissions for localizations/translations.
 If you can speak a non-English language, feel free to submit a pull request on my github for a new locale file.
 If you don't know how to do that, message me however you would like, such as a discussion thread on the mod portal, and I will walk you through how to create a translation for this mod.

+If you like my work, consider supporting me on [ko-fi](https://ko-fi.com/lesbianmami)

 ## Mod Details

 This mod adds a single new entity to the game, the cybernetic combinator.
 This combinator can be in one of 4 different possible control modes.
 While each mode has a purpose, the only modes you have to use are primary station control and depot control.